EvilGeniusModder/AKernelADay/README.md

             boot
         }

     10. DONE, we now should have a fully bootable kernel.
 However, this kernel does not include an Operating System just yet.
-Upon booting the kernel we should either see an error or the kernel will crash.
+Upon booting the kernel, we should either see an error or the kernel will crash.
 This is because the kernel has done its part and is now attempting to pass the baton over but no one is there to take it.

 ## Day 1: Research - Who takes over after the kernel and what do they do?